 Not all, of course.
 Not yours, I’m sure.
 Well, lucky you.

 But, still, he has a way of missing my talk shows or my birthdays or, well, just about everything.
 I remember for my high school graduation he came for, like, an hour.
 Then drove off.
 I remember for my college graduation, he had to attend my step-brother’s ceremony.
 Oh, well—he wasn’t really my dad, anyway.
-Takes a dick to have a child.
+Takes having sex to have a child.
 Takes a man—a gentleman—to be a father.

 And that’s what my stepbrother and I always said, colluding together, shaking our heads sadly at the antics of, not just our dad, but our whole mad family (on my father’s side—on my mother’s side, there was no one—but for my mother, who was amazing, and did all the work, with no money, of raising yours truly while working two jobs, neither of which paid well.
 It was a great, fortunate childhood—all thanks to her).